fiqus/coophub/README.md

 - GET api/orgs/:name (detail of a coop)
 - GET api/orgs/:name/repos (repos of a coop)
 - GET api/repos (all coops repos)
+- GET api/search?q=term_to_search
+- GET api/topics (all the repos topics)
+- GET api/languages (all the programming languages with bytes and %)

 ## Allowed query params
 - `limit` - Number